4/24/2025

 Chris O'Connell

-Yeah, any of that kind of migration in the risk ratings would be great.
+Yeah, any of the kind of net migration and the risk ratings would be great.

 speaker